raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 + Change the code so that when the player gets past the obstacle the score increases by 1.

-The update obstackle script should look like this:
+The update obstacle script should look like this:

 ```blocks
 when green flag clicked